vishnuvenugopal007/ScoreKeeper/README.md

 # ScoreKeeper

-A quick score keeping app strung together with html, css and js.
+Getting comfortable with DOM manipulation and event listeners by building a quick score keeping app strung together with html, css and js.